2.1 Algorithm efficiency assessment¶

 In algorithm design, we pursue the following two objectives in sequence.

-1. Finding a Solution to the Problem: The algorithm should reliably find the correct solution within the stipulated range of inputs.
+- Finding a Solution to the Problem: The algorithm should reliably find the correct solution within the specified range of inputs.

-In other words, under the premise of being able to solve the problem, algorithm efficiency has become the main criterion for evaluating the merits of an algorithm, which includes the following two dimensions.
+In other words, under the premise of being able to solve the problem, algorithm efficiency has become the main criterion for evaluating an algorithm, which includes the following two dimensions.

 In short, our goal is to design data structures and algorithms that are both fast and memory-efficient.
 Effectively assessing algorithm efficiency is crucial because only then can we compare various algorithms and guide the process of algorithm design and optimization.